A US hedge fund manager and his wife are bankrolling the anti-vax movement — and having enormous impact

 "It's crazy that there's this level of intensity around a trivial childhood illness."

-Thanks largely to the Selzes's donations, ICAN is now the best-funded among a trio of organisations that have amplified concerns about vaccines.
+Thanks largely to the Selzes' donations, ICAN is now the best-funded among a trio of organisations that have amplified concerns about vaccines.

-ICAN brought in US$1.4 million (NZ$2.1 million) in revenue in 2017, with just over US$1 million ($NZ1.5 million) supplied by the Selz Foundation, according to tax filings.
+ICAN brought in US$1.4 million in revenue in 2017, with just over US$1 million supplied by the Selz Foundation, according to tax filings.

 The Selzes and the groups they support are hardly the only purveyors of anti-vaccine ideas.

-Environmental attorney Robert F. Kennedy Jr., a nephew of the late president, runs the Children's Health Defense, a charity that promotes a similar agenda; it brought in US$727,000 (NZ$1.1 million) in 2017, according to tax filings.
+Environmental attorney Robert F. Kennedy Jr, a nephew of the late president, runs the Children's Health Defense, a charity that promotes a similar agenda; it brought in US$727,000 in 2017.

 Barbara Loe Fisher, who says her son was injured by vaccines, runs a Virginia-based nonprofit that combats legislative efforts to tighten vaccine requirements.
-Her group, the National Vaccine Information Center, brings in about US$1 million (NZ$1.5 million) a year, according to its 2018 tax documents.
+Her group, the National Vaccine Information Center, brings in about US$1 million a year.

 Though they are separately organised, the three groups reinforce one another's efforts.
 Kennedy and Bigtree often appear together at public events, while ICAN's website includes a link to Fisher's group.